 Then there were the Jesuits and animal rights activists.
 An Italian Catholic magazine insisted Baggio be excommunicated for taking up Buddhism, while Italy’s Anti-Vivisection League demanded to know what a Buddhist was doing shooting ducks.

-Answering rumors that he had shot at journalists, Baggio replied to the “great fat lie” by quipping: “I’m a good shot.
+Answering rumours that he had shot at journalists, Baggio replied to the “great fat lie” by quipping: “I’m a good shot.
 If I had [shot at them], the journalists I took aim at wouldn’t be doing so well.”

 Who knows why Baggio thought he’d fare any better at his home in the upper-class Tuscan tourist destination of Forte dei Marmi, with its regiments of beach umbrellas.
 Besieged by fans at the thermal baths, the restaurant and under his windows, he bundled his family into his blue Mercedes and fled south to Maremma, where the rich go to be low key amid the vineyards and cattle pasture.
 Depending on where the family filled up, they would have been greeted by Baggio’s own face plastered on some of the petrol pumps – the Divine Ponytail still beaming with pre-tournament anticipation.

 As Italy awoke to its grinding disappointment each morning, every conversation sooner or later turned to the forward.
 “It’s as if we never switched off after the World Cup,” he said in September, seemingly surprised that a country which can cogitate on a Serie A incident for days should still be preoccupied by losing the first penalty shootout in a World Cup final.

 A strange career

 Baggio was already succumbing to his first injuries of a new season, following those that dogged his World Cup and his early career, and preceding those that ruined the remainder.
 There was a perception that they were almost psychosomatic.